korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 * Storing counters.
 * Generating unique ids.
 * Storing a constant value that doesn't change, like PI, for example.
-* Creating, and controlling access, to a shared resource.
+* Creating and controlling access to a shared resource.

 Some examples of shared resources might include a log file, a database, or some other type of input or output stream.